JsnMertens/JsnMertens/README.md

 ## Hi there 👋

-I’m Jason, a Belgian guy currently based in Montreal. 🇧🇪🇨🇦
-I’m a Software Engineer passionate about crafting **pixels**. 👾
+I’m Jason, a Belgian software engineer currently based in Montreal, and I’m passionate about crafting **pixels** 👾.
 <!--
 **JsnMertens/JsnMertens** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.